-During National Water Week the Department of Environment, Water and Natural Resources (DEWNR) is teaming up with the SA Murray-Darling Basin Natural Resources Management Board and other State Government agencies to demonstrate the work being done to secure the health of the River Murray in South Australia.
+During National Water Week the Department for Environment and Water (DEW) is teaming up with the SA Murray-Darling Basin Natural Resources Management Board and other State Government agencies to demonstrate the work being done to secure the health of the River Murray in South Australia.

 Many of these projects are delivered with the help of local communities.